malys/flickr-uploader/README.md

 # flickr-uploader
 ----------------
-by oPromessa, 2017, V2.5.10
+by oPromessa, 2017, V2.6.3

-## IMPORTANT NOTE: WORK IN PROGRESS...
+## IMPORTANT NOTE: (MOST OF THE WORK DONE).
+MORE IN PROGRESS...
-* Being updated to use sybrenstuvel's flickrapi and OAuth...
+* Updated to use sybrenstuvel's flickrapi and OAuth...
-* V2.4.1 would be good for use and testing.
+* V2.6.3 would be good for use and testing.

 ## Description
 --------------